Remarks on the derived center of small quantum groups: Higman ideal in the center of the small quantum group

-The Steinberg block is semisimple and, has the Cartan matrix $C_{\St}=(1)$. \\ Figure \ref{pic_orbits} shows a regular and a nontrivial singular orbit for $\g = \s_3$.
+Figure \ref{pic_orbits} shows a regular and a nontrivial singular orbit for $\g = \s_3$.
 The $l$-restricted dominant weights are bounded by the red cone from below (the dominant chamber) and by the black boundary of the upper alcove from above.
 The weights on the black lines are the singular dominant $l$-restricted weights.
 The upper vertex corresponds to the Steinberg weight $(l-1)\rho$.
 The root system is shown in red. \end{example}

 In case of $\g = \s_n$ we can give an explicit formula for the number of blocks of $\ul$, or equivalently, for the dimension of the Higman ideal in the center $\zl(\ul)$. \begin{theorem} The number of blocks for $\ul_q(\s_n)$ is equal to